microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ## Application.RequiresPointerMode
+_Behavior update to existing API when running as Desktop app_

 Gets or sets whether a UWP app supports mouse mode, which emulates pointer interaction experiences with non-pointer input devices such as an Xbox gamepad or remote control.
 (All nested elements inherit